 - Innovative planning and authentic assessment developed with expert partners

-- A public exhibition, showcase or peformance where every child is represented
+- A termly public exhibition, showcase or performance where every child is represented

 - Authentic audiences